reactioncommerce/reaction-docs/public-docs/storefront-inventory-status-badges.md

 - Else if `isSoldOut`, show "sold out" badge.
 - Else if `isLowQuantity`, show "low quantity" badge.

-The order of checks is important because when `isBackordered` is `true`, the other two fields will likely also be `true`, and you would not want a product to appear sold out when back-ordering is enabled for it.
+The order of checks is important because when `isBackordered` is `true`, the other two fields will likely also be `true`, and you would not want a product to appear sold out when backordering is enabled for it.

 > If possible you should use the [InventoryStatus](https://designsystem.reactioncommerce.com/#!/InventoryStatus) component from the Reaction Design System, which automatically handles these status checks.